Let’s make these two ingredient cheerful creamy coconut lemon popsicles to stay cool this summer! Vacation dreams are made of these.

 Blending the Coconut Lemon Popsicles

 You will want to use a blender or a hand immersion blender to combine the coconut milk with the lemonade to make sure they are homogeneous.
-After they are blended, you will want to work at a normal to fast speed to make sure the popsicles get into the freezer before the lemonade starts to separate from the coconut milk.
-Don’t worry it doesn’t happen instantly.
+After they are blended, you will want to work at a normal fast speed to make sure the popsicles get into the freezer before the lemonade starts to separate from the coconut milk.
+It doesn’t happen instantly.

 Even at toddler speed, we were successful in keeping the popsicles from separating.